S-Jyothika/AI-Major-Project/README.md

 ## Heart Disease Prediction Using Machine Learning

--> his project predicts whether a patient has heart disease using supervised Machine Learning classification models.
+-> This project predicts whether a patient has heart disease using supervised Machine Learning classification models.
 -> The goal is to compare different ML algorithms and identify the best-performing model for medical risk prediction.
 -> The project is implemented in Python (Google Colab) using Scikit-learn.